 A very related meta trivia here: in summary, we see an heir who, despite his reputation for being unpromising-yet-of good cheer shows his mettle when the right time arrived.
 Did this exist in fiction before?
 As it so happens, yes: this was the very character arc William Shakespeare did for his fictional Henry V, as was shown in Henry IV.
 It is also perhaps fortuitous coincidence that Tom Hiddleston was doing this very same role in The Hollow Crown—and the thematic overlaps of both are something he acknowledged himself.

 Post Infinity War, the scene where Bruce faceplants into the Rainbow Bridge is not only a Funny Moment, but actually makes sense.
-Word of God states that Hulk's refusal to come out when Banner wants him to doesn't stem from the fact that Hulk is scared of Thanos, but because he's simply tired of being asked to come out only for major battles and then revert back to normal after the crisis has been averted.
+Word of God (Joe Russo on the DVD Commentary) states that Hulk's refusal to come out when Banner wants him to doesn't stem from the fact that Hulk is scared of Thanos, but because he's simply tired of being asked to come out only for major battles and then revert back to normal after the crisis has been averted.
 That means that the reason Banner failed to transform into the Hulk here wasn't because he couldn't change fast enough, but because Hulk was preventing him from doing so.
 However, Hulk has to participate in the fight anyways to make sure Bruce doesn't kill them both by slamming into the bridge.

 During the film's climax, Thor draws Hela into a fight by sitting on the throne and beating Odin's spear against the floor.
 Hela naturally comes to answer his challenge and deal with her troublesome little brother.
 In doing so, she implicitly recognized Thor's authority by answering his summons, affirming that Thor was finally ready to accept his responsibilities as the rightful heir after their fathers' death.

-Why did they cut off Thor's hair in this film?
+Meta: Why did they cut off Thor's hair in this film?
 Well, in practically the next scene, Thor starts using his lightning powers for the first time without Mjolnir's help.
 If Thor still had his long hair, the filmmakers would have had to have shown it sticking out everywhere due to static electricity whenever he used his lightning powers!

 The short exchange between Loki and Heimdall on the Rainbow Bridge makes much more sense if one remembers that as shown in Thor, Loki can hide himself from Heimdall's sight whenever he wishes to.
 Heimdall "saw him coming" because Loki wanted to be seen and allowed it, hence his reply "of course you did."